4 min read

 The overall effect of this is to heavily cant the cost effectiveness balance toward large boxes for mature big data applications relative to early efforts.
 This goes well beyond the expectations that you would gain from early applications.

 If you move this direction, you have to consider the software platform very carefully.
 For instance, HDFS- based systems can have very difficult times with large storage because of the cost of block reports and the difficulties in managing heterogeneous clusters.
-With MapR-FS, large nodes work much better because the basic architecture is designed to be much more scalable.
+With MapR XD, large nodes work much better because the basic architecture is designed to be much more scalable.
 Since containers manage most disk allocations completely locally, you avoid the problem of block reports.
-MapR-FS is also inherently able to drive far higher data rates, which is important when you have a large number of drives.
+MapR XD is also inherently able to drive far higher data rates, which is important when you have a large number of drives.
 We have recently seen systems that drive well in excess of 2GB/s second.

 Overall, it is very important to consider the entire design space when you start to build a production cluster.
 You should consider whether your workload characteristics will change beyond prototyping scale and whether you might be able to take advantage of substantial savings by using large nodes.